 The construction of sports facilities are extremely high-profile projects involving little, if any, schedule flexibility.
 Notwithstanding this fact, these projects are extremely complex and problems can arise that require all parties involved in the construction process to find innovative ways to deal with those problems.
 Alston & Bird lawyers have extensive experience with these types of projects and have helped clients work through a variety of sports facility-related issues.

-- Represented the Atlanta Hawks in negotiations and drafting its construction management, architect, and project management agreements for the renovation of Philips Arena and the Hawks’ new state-of-the-art practice facility and orthopedic center, in partnership with Emory University, near Emory’s campus just north of Atlanta.
+Represented the Atlanta Hawks in negotiations and drafting its construction management, architect, and project management agreements for the renovation of State Farm Arena (Philips Arena at the time) and the Hawks’ new state-of-the-art practice facility and orthopedic center, in partnership with Emory University, near Emory’s campus just north of Atlanta.

-- Represented the construction manager in the negotiation of an agreement for the construction of Philips Arena in Atlanta, a multiuse sports arena that serves as home of the Atlanta Hawks basketball team and, formerly, the Atlanta Thrashers hockey team.
+Represented the construction manager in the negotiation of an agreement for the construction of State Farm Arena (Philips Arena at the time) in Atlanta, a multiuse sports arena that serves as home of the Atlanta Hawks basketball team and, formerly, the Atlanta Thrashers hockey team.